Characterizing Trust and Resilience in Distributed Consensus for Cyberphysical Systems: Analysis

 As a direct consequence of Propositions~\ref{proposition:convergence_legitimate_part} and~\ref{proposition:convergence_malicious_part}, we have the following result. \begin{corollary} There exists, almost surely, a random variable $y(T_0)$ such that

-where $y(T_0)$ is in the convex hull of the legitimate agents' initial values $x_i(T_0)$, $i\in\LL$, and its distribution depends on the starting time $T_0$ of the consensus algorithm in~\eqref{eq:dynamics}.
+where $y(T_0)$ is in the convex hull of the legitimate agents' initial values $x_i(0)$, $i\in\LL$ and $0$, and its distribution depends on the starting time $T_0$ of the consensus algorithm in~\eqref{eq:dynamics}.
 Furthermore, almost surely, there exists a random variable $z(T_0)$ such that

-where $z(T_0)$ is in the convex hull of the initial values $x_i(T_0), i=1,\ldots,n$, of the legitimate and malicious agents, and its distribution depends on the starting time $T_0$ of the consensus algorithm. \end{corollary} \begin{IEEEproof} The results follow directly from Proposition \ref{proposition:convergence_legitimate_part} and Proposition \ref{proposition:convergence_malicious_part}, and the consensus algorithm in~\eqref{eq:dynamics}. \end{IEEEproof} We note that, in the view of the fact that the legitimate agents start consensus protocol at time $T_0$, we have that the random variable $y(T_0)$ is in the convex hull of the initial values $x_i(0),i\in\LL,$ of legitimate agents.
-The random variable $z(T_0)$ is in the convex hull of $x_i(0),\ i\in\LL,$ and the values $x_m(T_0),\ m\in\MM$, since the malicious agents may have deviated from their initial values at time $t=0$.
+where $z(T_0)$ is in the convex hull of the initial legitimate agent values $x_i(0)$, $i\in\LL$ and the malicious inputs $x_i(t), i\in\MM$, $t\geq T_0-1$ such that malicious agent $i$ is misclassified by a legitimate agent at time $t$, and its deviation from the nominal consensus value (the case with no malicious agents) depends on the starting time $T_0$ of the consensus algorithm.
+The analysis of the deviation is given in Theorem \ref{thm:main2}. \end{corollary} \begin{IEEEproof} The results follow directly from Proposition \ref{proposition:convergence_legitimate_part} and Proposition \ref{proposition:convergence_malicious_part}, and the consensus algorithm in~\eqref{eq:dynamics}. \end{IEEEproof} We note that, in the view of the fact that the legitimate agents start consensus protocol at time $T_0$ and due to the substochasticity of the matrices $W_{\LL}(t)$, we have that the random variable $y(T_0)$ is in the convex hull of the initial values $x_i(0),i\in\LL,$ of legitimate agents and $0$.
+The random variable $z(T_0)$ is in the convex hull of $x_i(0),\ i\in\LL,$ and the malicious inputs $x_i(t), i\in\MM$, $t\geq T_0-1$ such that malicious agent $i$ is misclassified by a legitimate agent at time $t$, since the malicious agents may have deviated from their initial values at times $t\leq T_f$.

 We are now ready to state our main convergence result.

 \begin{theorem}[Convergence of Resilient Consensus] Consider the consensus system described by the dynamics in Eq.~\eqref{eq:dynamics} with an arbitrary start time of $T_0\geq 0$ and weights as described by Eq.~\eqref{eq:weights}.
 Given that 1) $\G$ is a sufficiently connected network and that 2) bounds on the expected values of the observations $\alpha_{ij}(k)$ (see Defn.~\ref{def:alpha}) satisfy $c=E(\alpha_{ij}(k)-1/2<0$ for all $i\in\LL, j\in\NN_i\cap\MM,k\geq 0$ and $d=E(\alpha_{ij}(k)-1/2>0$ for all $i\in\LL, j\in\NN_i\cap \LL, k\geq 0$, the consensus algorithm converges almost surely, i.e.,